2-Day Beach & Outdoor Getaway to Lake Norman

 Day 1: Historic Attractions & Ramsey Creek Beach

 Begin your day with breakfast at Café 100, a local favorite set in a quaint little house in downtown Huntersville.
-With an extensive breakfast menu, you’ll be sure to find something delicious that will leave you energized for the day ahead, like the house special shrimp n’ sausage omelet with tasty home fries or the peanut butter and banana stuffed French toast with fresh fruit.
+With an extensive breakfast menu, you’ll be sure to find something delicious that will leave you energized for the day ahead, like the house special shrimp n’ sausage omelet with tasty home fries or the peanut-butter-and-banana-stuffed French toast with fresh fruit.

 Spend your morning exploring the grounds of Rural Hill.
 Now a county park, the land was once owned and farmed by several generations of the Davidson family, dating back to the mid-1700s.
 Its 265 acres include beautiful nature trails, Scottish cows and an endless lineup of events year-round.

 For lunch, grab some Eastern-style barbecue pork and brisket from Lancaster’s BBQ before heading to your next stop.
-The food here is made fresh from scratch and your meal will come with a warm basket of complimentary hush puppies.
+The food here is made fresh from scratch, and your meal will come with a warm basket of complimentary hush puppies.

-Spend the afternoon beat the heat at Ramsey Creek Beach.
+Spend the afternoon beating the heat at Ramsey Creek Beach.
 Located at the point of Ramsey Creek Park, the beach is open to swimmers May through September.
 With picnic shelters, a concession stand and a half-acre of clean, sandy beach, it’s the perfect spot to enjoy the beauty of Lake Norman.

 To end your day, visit Birkdale Village and enjoy a great combination of shopping and dining.
 With bubbling fountains and colorful gardens, you’re sure to enjoy strolling through the village to the various stores lining the main street.
 Then dine at one of its many mouthwatering restaurants such as eeZ Fusion & Sushi, Red Rocks Café or Dressler’s Restaurant.
-Locals love eeZ Fusion & Sushi’s colorful plates with appetizers like the crab rangoon dip and avocado and tuna tini.
+Locals love eeZ Fusion & Sushi’s colorful plates with appetizers such as the crab rangoon dip and avocado and tuna tini.
 The Birkdale Roll is a meal in itself with ebi shrimp, kani, cream cheese, tempura asparagus, topped with premium tuna and avocado.

 Day 2: Preservation, Conservation & Water Sports

 After you grab a breakfast feast of pancakes, omelets or French toast at Famous Toastery in Huntersville, start the day with a hike around Historic Latta Plantation Nature Preserve.
-Take in scenic views of the forest, streams and Mountain Island Lake on 16 miles of beautiful trails and tour the historic home and grounds of James Latta of the 1800 circa plantation.
+Take in scenic views of the forest, streams and Mountain Island Lake on 16 miles of beautiful trails, and tour the historic home and grounds of James Latta of the 1800 circa plantation.
 The preserve also includes the Carolina Raptor Center, a living museum dedicated to the conservation of birds of prey.
 Discover eagles, falcons, owls, hawks and other raptors.
-Take a walk on the nature trail, watch Bald Eagles nesting or learn about raptor rehabilitation, research and conservation.
+Take a walk on the nature trail, watch Bald Eagles nesting, or learn about raptor rehabilitation, research and conservation.